rgeraldes24/hyperion/docs/types/mapping-types.rst

-In the example below, the ``MappingExample`` contract defines a public ``balances`` mapping, with the key type an ``address``, and a value type a ``uint``, mapping an Ethereum address to an unsigned integer value.
+In the example below, the ``MappingExample`` contract defines a public ``balances`` mapping, with the key type an ``address``, and a value type a ``uint``, mapping a QRL address to an unsigned integer value.
 As ``uint`` is a value type, the getter returns a value that matches the type, which you can see in the ``MappingUser`` contract that returns the value at the specified address.